 THE LAST DROP 1947 SINGLE ESTATE COGNAC

-We are particularly proud of this offering, because vintage Cognac is becoming increasingly difficult to find.
-And so, in a small paradis, we tasted the remaining contents of a very old cask that we couldn’t allow to slip through our fingers.
-Traditionally made in a small, ancient copper still, this Cognac is rich in the characteristics that distinguish the great from the good.
-Deep bronze in colour with arresting flashes of gold when you hold it to the light, it is entrancing even before you’ve taken your first sip.
+Discovering exceptional vintage cognac is not an everyday occurrence, so when The Last Drop tasted the remaining contents of this very old cask in a small paradis, we realised we had to share it with the world.
+Made traditionally in a small, ancient copper still, the cognac is rich in the characteristics that distinguish the great from the good.
+Deep bronze in colour with arresting flashes of gold when held to the light, it entrances even before the first sip.